Popular terms used in online survey research and SurveyLab system.

 Contacts - list of survey respondents.
 It is used when you create surveys with response tracking.

-Customer Experience (CxP) - sum of all experiences a customer has with a company over the duration of his/her relationship with the company.
+Customer Experience (CxP) - a sum of all experiences a customer has with a company over the duration of his/her relationship with the company.
 From awareness, discovery, attraction, interaction, purchase, use, cultivation, and advocacy.

 Customer journey - journey a customer needs to take in order to buy a product and then use it.